alegil0206/AeroFlux/drone-identification/README.md

 - `owner (string)`: owner of the drone.
 - `operation_category (string)`: operation category of the drone.
 See [Operation Category](#operation-category) for details.
 - `plan_definition_timestamp (string)`: timestamp of the last time the drone was updated.
 It does not have to be specified in POST and PUT requests.
+- `adaptive_capabilities (object)`: list of adaptive capabilities of the drone, such as "battery_management", "collision_avoidance".
+- `battery (double)`: battery capacity of the drone.
 - `source (string)`: geographical source of the drone.
 - `destination (string)`: geographical destination of the drone.

 ### Example
 ```json